During the academic year, the Medford campus composts a little over one ton of food waste each day. Our annual total is over 200 tons.

-The composting program has allowed Tufts Dining Services to reduce its yearly solid food and non-food waste sent to the dump site by 62%.
-Employees in Carmichael Dining Hall, Dewick-MacPhie Dining Hall, the Tufts Catering department and the university’s Central Production Facility place food scraps and organic materials into composting bins.
+Through composting, Tufts Dining Services has reduced its yearly trash output by over 200 tons!
+Employees in Carmichael Dining Hall, Dewick-MacPhie Dining Hall, Hotung Cafe, the Campus Center, the Tufts Catering department and the university’s Central Production Facility place food scraps and organic materials into composting bins.

-Food waste from Tufts is picked up from two haulers – Save That Stuff, Inc. and Herb’s Disposal.
-Save That Stuff collects from Carmichael Dining Hall and takes the material to Rocky Hill Farm in Saugus, MA.
-Herb’s Disposal picks up material from Dewick Mac-Phie and takes it to Department of Environmental Protection (DEP)-permitted compost facilities in Massachusetts; this material can travel as far as Maine!
+Food waste from Tufts is picked up from two haulers: Save That Stuff, Inc. and Herb’s Disposal.
+Save That Stuff collects from Carmichael Dining Hall while Herb’s Disposal picks up material from Dewick-MacPhie.
 Our food waste is combined with leaves and other organic materials to generate nutrient-rich compost for farmers and landscapers.

 Keeping organic materials out of Massachusetts’ already crowded landfills not only saves landfill space but also cuts the generation of methane, which is a powerful greenhouse gas created from organic materials’ anaerobic decomposition.

 For more information about composting, the world’s oldest recycling system, please visit www.vegweb.com/composting.